How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 How do I count the duration of marriage for German PR?

 When applying for German permanent residency, remember that your marriage should be at least two years old in Germany.
-If you have completed two years of marriage, you may be eligible to apply for permanent residency through marriage or your spouse.
+If you have completed two years of marriage, you may be eligible to apply for permanent residency through marriage to your spouse.
 However, there are other important factors to consider before applying for German PR through a spouse visa or residency.

 How do I count my legal stay for German PR?

-To apply for German PR, you must not only count your marriage period but also your legal stay in Germany.
+To apply for German PR, you must count not only your marriage period but also your legal stay in Germany.
 The legal stay must be at least three years, meaning that when you apply for German PR, you must have already stayed in Germany for at least 3 years.

 Is a language test compulsory for German PR based on marriage?